apyra/nvim-unity/README.md

 }
 ```

-> ⚠️ Omnisharp requires `.csproj` or `.sln` in the root folder — make sure to use "Regenerate Project Files" if missing. *It takes some seconds to attach to your current buffer
+> ⚠️ Omnisharp requires `.csproj` and `.sln` in the root folder — make sure to use "Regenerate Project Files" if missing. *It may take a second or two to attach into your working buffer.

 ---

 ### 🌲 Treesitter Setup

 ```lua
 {